Tarjei400/TibiaEditor/README.md

 ===========

 An application for editing items for the popular game Tibia.
-Original code was written by BlackDemon from otfans.net.
+Original code was written by Brendan ("BlackDemon" from otfans.net).

 ## Contributions